narendersaini32/simons/README.md

 ## UX
 ### Layout

-The Simon game is a game that doesn't need more than a page.
-So, chose to only display the game as a single page application (SPA).
+The Simon game is a game that doesn't need more than a page, so I chose to only display the game as a single page application (SPA).
 Therefore, as I aimed kids rather than adults, the game is much more colorful if compared with the majority of the Simon's projects that are normally made.
 Also, the aplication is displayed with a carosel (only on desktops and Ipad Pro) in the first section, with its normal game on the second section.
 I displayed a color scheme on the background of the game section that